Ednie25/Memoire_M1/README.md

 ## Objective

-This repository examines the economic impact of public energy transition policies on the public transport sector in Île-de-France.
+This repository examines the economic impact of public energy transition policies on the public transport sector in Île-de-France from 2000 to 2019.
 The study uses econometric modeling to analyze short-term and long-term effects on profitability and explores potential solutions for sustaining the sector amid the energy transition.

 ## Key Findings